 WHAT IS ASBESTOS TESTING AND WHY IS IT SO IMPORTANT?

 THE HARD FACTS – ASBESTOS PRODUCTS were massively used in the Australian construction industry since the 1920’s.
 Asbestos removal contractors have been persistently removing and decommissioning relentless asbestos products since the early 1990’s.
-There are still Megatonnes of asbestos products remaining in homes, buildings, machinery, energised services, vessels, trains and earth fill today.
+There are still mega-tonnes of asbestos products remaining in homes, buildings, machinery, energised services, vessels, trains and earth fill today.
 An estimated non-existence of asbestos products is said to be 2050.
 The more common mixture of cement and asbestos fibres – Asbestos Cement, can be found in multiple forms and were used wherever stronger materials were required.
-This can include roofing, pipes, wall-cladding, weatherboarding, water tanks, window boxes, electrical meter boards or even exterior decorative panels.
+The cost for asbestos testing is relatively affordable in comparison to the dangers the material poses if one is exposed and diagnosed with a dust disease in later life.
+Not all older materials contain asbestos and confirmation by laboratory testing is always recommended.

-SAFEWORK NSW RECOMMENDS TESTING ANY BUILDING CONSTRUCTED BEFORE 2003 FOR THE FOLLOWING MATERIALS:
+ASBESTEX RECOMMENDS TESTING ANY BUILDING CONSTRUCTED PRIOR 1990 FOR THE FOLLOWING MATERIALS:

 ALL ASBESTOS CEMENT PRODUCTS

-The most common use of asbestos.
-Products were used in thousands of building materials.
-Popular uses were wall and ceiling sheeting, corrugated roofing, gutters, down pipes, fake brick panels, chimneys, flues and vents, electrical boards, pipes, tanks, fences and security safes.
+The most common use of asbestos is within a cement matrix.
+These moulded products were used in thousands of building materials.
+Popular uses were wall and ceiling sheeting, corrugated roofing, gutters, down pipes, fake brick panels, chimneys, flues and vents, electrical boards, storm water pipes, tanks, fences and security safes.
 1 in 3 Sydney homes contains an asbestos cement product.

 The infamous ‘silent killer’.
 This product originated in the ACT with Mr Fluffy.
 Also now found in a number of properties in NSW.
 Commonly containing Amosite (brown) and Chrysotile (white) asbestos.
 Loose-fill asbestos insulation is generally pure crushed asbestos pumped or poured into roof voids.
 Contact Asbestex immediately if discovered.